apusok/FD-PDE/README.md

 ## `morfault`

 **Publication:** Pusok, A. E., Li, Y., Davis, T., May, D. A. and Katz, R. F. (2025).
-Inefficient melt transport across a weakened lithosphere led to anomalous rift architecture in the Turkana Depression.
-GRL.
+Inefficient melt transport across a weakened lithosphere led to anomalous rift architecture in the Turkana Depression, *Geophysical Research Letters*, [DOI: 10.1029/2025GL115228](https://doi.org/10.1029/2025GL115228)

 **morfault** is a 2-D lithosphere extension and magma extraction model.
 It couples magma transport with visco-elasto-viscoplastic rheology (Li et al., 2023).